HZUNie/DHCLHAM/README.md

 ### Run Step ###
   Run main.py to train the model and obtain the predicted scores for microbe-drug associations.

+### Hyperparameter and Experiment Settings ###
+K=13---The K value in the hypergraph is constructed using the KNN algorithm c=9---Construct the cluster center values in the hypergraph using the KO algorithm head=5---The head value in multi-head attention lr=0.0001---Learning rate epoch=400---Number of model trainings alpha=0.11---The size of alpha d=256---Embedding dimension

 ### Requirements ###
   - python==3.9.0